 Rubbing the inside of a banana peel on the skin and covering the skin overnight is believed to be an effective treatment.
 Banana peels have been used on wrinkles and blemishes to help them reduce and fade.
 Lutein in banana peel protects the skin from sun damage.
 It won’t hurt the skin, but it’s doubtful that it will remove skin lesions.

-Castor oil massaged into the affected areas 2 - 3 times a day is believed to reduce the appearance of lesions.
+Castor oil massaged into the affected areas two to three times a day is believed to reduce the appearance of lesions.
 It's a common suggestion for psoriasis as well.

 It is best to use common sense when it comes to home remedies and not cause further damage to the skin.
 If you don’t already see a dermatologist, check around and get referrals from medical professionals that are experienced with skin of color and specifically skilled with treating skin conditions.